A strong-weak duality for the 1d long-range Ising model: Renormalization group analysis

 For $\hat{\sigma}_3$, we have argued in Section~\ref{sec:Schwinger-Dyson} that its dimension is protected as a consequence of the Schwinger-Dyson equations; for $\chi$, its dimension must be $1+\D_\phi$, and as usual in long-range models $\phi$ has no anomalous dimension.
 We now want to verify that these conclusions are corroborated by actual computations with our model.

 The anomalous dimension of an operator $\cO$ can be computed by treating $\cO$ as a perturbation with coupling $\lambda$, and computing the beta function $\b_\l$ for this new coupling.
-From there, the scaling dimension is obtained from $\p_\l\b_\l$ evaluated at the fixed point.
-Considering the expectation value of $\sigma \equiv a^{-\D_{\sigma}} \hat{\sigma}_3$, where the factor of $a$ ensures that the engineering and scaling dimension match, the first non-trivial contribution is at quadratic order in $g$ and $h$, for which we obtain:
+From there, the scaling dimension is obtained from $\p_\l\b_\l$ evaluated at the fixed point at $\lambda=0$, via the formula $\p_\l\b_\l\vert_{g*;\l=0}=\Delta_{\cO}-d$.
+Considering the expectation value of $\hat{\sigma}_3$, the first non-trivial contribution is at quadratic order in $g$ and $h$, for which we obtain:

 with

 where the dots represent higher-order corrections in $a$.
 Removing the logarithmic divergences requires the introduction of the renormalized coupling $\l_r$ via the relation